Listen to the podcast

 As of this article, there are over 12,000+ people who have “liked” our Facebook business page, some of whom do not know the Lord.
 This numerical blessing is humbling and sobering while motivating in that I want to think about how I steward this opportunity the Lord has provided.

 All of these things are possibilities on Facebook: the largest multi-cultural community in the world.
-It is for these reasons that I have deleted (and even blocked) some individuals from our page, those who are angry, critical, or combative in our public space.
+It is for these reasons that I have deleted some comments and even blocked a few individuals from our page, those who are angry, critical, or combative in our public space.

 This worldview is why I treat each person on our social media platforms with respect, which means I want to provide care, insight, direction, and help.
 Social media platforms should not be opportunities to run up the numbers, but a place to care for people, which means it is not a place for people to be mean, unkind, critical, divisive, or angry.